White Colne

-White Colne is a village and parish in Essex, England, on the north side of the River Colne, opposite Earls Colne, and on the Colchester road, 4 mi East South East of Halstead.
-It traces its history back to the Domesday Book and beyond.
+White Colne is a village and civil parish in Essex, England, on the north side of the River Colne, opposite Earls Colne, and on the Colchester road, 4 mi East South East of Halstead.
+At the 2021 census the parish had a population of 501.

+It traces its history back to the Domesday Book of 1086 and beyond.
 There is evidence of Palaeolithic and Mesolithic settlement in the area.
 White Colne railway station was a station on the Colne Valley and Halstead Railway.

 The village church is dedicated to St Andrew.
 The German film actor Anton Diffring is buried in the churchyard.